 Near Coxsackie in Greene County, New York — The American Northeast (Mid-Atlantic)

 Location.
-42° 20.764′ N, 73° 50.69′ W. Marker is near Coxsackie, New York, in Greene County.
-Marker is on County Route 42 near U.S. 9W, on the left when traveling north.
+42° 20.722′ N, 73° 50.759′ W. Marker is near Coxsackie, New York, in Greene County.
+Marker is at the intersection of County Route 42 and Peter Bronck Road, on the left when traveling north on County Route 42.
 Touch for map.
-Marker is in this post office area: Coxsackie NY 12051, United States of America.
+Marker is at or near this postal address: 76 Rte 42, Coxsackie NY 12051, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on July 12, 2021.
+This page was last revised on July 11, 2021.
 It was originally submitted on July 7, 2021, by Steve Stoessel of Niskayuna, New York.
-This page has been viewed 56 times since then and 10 times this year.
-Photos: 1, 2. submitted on July 7, 2021, by Steve Stoessel of Niskayuna, New York. • Bill Pfingsten was the editor who published this page.
+This page has been viewed 49 times since then and 5 times this year.
+Photos: 1, 2. submitted on July 7, 2021, by Steve Stoessel of Niskayuna, New York. • Michael Herrick was the editor who published this page.